genome/docker-samtools-cwl/README.md

 This docker image contains samtools, htslib, and tabix, and is intended for use in cwl workflows.
+For compatibility with certain workflows as of this commit, htslib 1.3.2 is explicitly installed for use, since samtools 1.3.1 does not install that version.
+Due to this version mismatch, versioning for this docker image will start at v1.0.0